 The Commission and senior management make every effort to ensure that all staff are kept informed of the organisation's plans and developments.
-The main channels of communication continue to include formal industrial relations processes (through the work of the Employee Relations Group and the Employee Relations Board), the intranet, office circulars, email, regular team briefings and the staff comments/questions boxes.
-On 1 March 2014, overall responsibility for internal communications moved from the Information and Outreach Directorate to the Human Resources Office within the Corporate Services Directorate.
+The main channels of communication continue to include formal industrial relations processes (through the work of the Employee Relations Group and the Employee Relations Board), the intranet, office circulars, email, regular team briefings.
+Overall responsibility for internal communications rests with the Human Resources Office, within the Corporate Services Directorate.

 The Internal Communications Group provides advice and guidance on internal communications within the Secretariat.
 This Group seeks to ensure that internal communications are appropriate and consistent.
-During the reporting period this Group continued to meet regularly, reporting to SMG and advising on the communication of a wide number of issues including the on-going work of the Business Efficiency Programme, Vacancy Management Group and the project to repair the roof at Parliament Buildings.
+During the reporting period this Group continued to meet regularly, reporting to SMG and advising on the communication of a wide number of issues including the results of a Staff Survey.

 Staff are also kept informed of all developments in relation to strategic and corporate issues.
 This is achieved via prompt access to Minutes of SMG meetings which are published on AssISt, the internal intranet.
-During the reporting period the Clerk / Chief Executive continued to hold staff briefing sessions, which provided a forum for all staff to ask questions regarding crucial staffing matters and to hear about relevant issues as they arose or as decisions had been made.
+During the reporting period the Clerk / Chief Executive continued to hold staff briefing sessions, which provided a forum for all staff to ask questions on a range of issues, including staffing matters, budget constraints and the strategic planning programme for 2015 and beyond (SP15+).
 The speaking notes for these sessions are published on AssISt.

-The quarterly magazine called "Life on the Hill" continues to be produced, providing a light-hearted and informative look at the work and achievements of the Secretariat.
-This magazine is now produced electronically.
+The quarterly magazine called "Life on the Hill" continued to be produced, providing a light-hearted and informative look at the work and achievements of the Secretariat.
+However due to internal prioritisation of staffing resources this magazine will not be produced after Summer Recess 2015.